Majestic-Eagles/CuisineControl/README.md

 **CuisineControl** is an app that scans food items in order to store their expiration dates.
 In addition, CuisineControl can keep track of what foods one has and use that information to generate a random recipe for the person to use.
 CuisineControl can also specify these recipes, for example limiting the recipes to "Mexican" recipes or by limiting which ingredients that the person has.

-Time spent: **35** hours spent in total
+Time spent: **127** hours spent in total

 ## Parse and Api's
 **Parse**
 Our parse server will be able to hold users, which will have a username, password, then maybe a pointer to a list of recipes they liked.
 Not sure if a list is the most efficient but it will get the job done.
 We're thinking that will also need a pointer to the ingreidients that user has.

-**Api's**
+**API's**
 We'll probably be using an api called **Edamam** for searching food recipes.
 We choice this becuase it's free to use and they have a large data base of recipes.

-The models we will probably use are:
+The models we used are:

 User: to store basic user info and the ingredients they have.

-Food:
-Class Food
+Food (This model respresents a food object added by the user) Class Food
  * Name
+ * API name
  * Serving size
  * Calories
  * Protein
  * Fat
  * Carbohyrdates
- * IsPresent (A boolean variable that says whether or not a person has it)

-Recipe:
-Class Recipe
+ * Expiration Date

+Recipe (This model represents a recipe that the API will find based on the user information) Class Recipe
-* Ingredients (An array of Food objects)
+* Ingredients
 * Name
-* Description
+* Recipe Image URL
-* FoodImage
+* Recipe URL
 * Calories
 * Protein
 * Fat
 * Carbohydrates
-* Instructions (Likely a string containing the instructions that the user will read to prepare the recipe)
-* IsAvailable (Whether or not the user has the foods necessary to prepare the recipe)
-* IsMissing (An array of food objects that the user needs to finish the recipe)
 * CookTime

 ## Wireframe